fancy-flashcard/chatbot/README.md

 npm i
 node fancy-nlp-server.js 3010
 ```
-3. Send the training request see _train.REST file
+3. Send the training request see _train.REST file (easy with the vs code REST extension)

 4. Create a folder named operational-data and create a file named messages.json
 ```sh